jaykay9999/GitRev/README.md

+# Repository Description

+This artifact is the replication package for our paper entitled: "GitRev: A Gamification-based Approach for Engagement in Modern Code Review Activities"

+This replication package contains the following folders:

+myserver: The Node.js server code for authentication and data management.

+fastapi: The Python FastAPI scripts interfacing with ChatGPT for activity rating.

+react-extension: The React.js-based Chrome extension code for the User Interface.

+probot: The Probot app code for GitHub activity tracking.

+Refer to the included setup guide and demo video for detailed instructions, and check the GitRev_prompts.md file for the evaluation scripts used within the rewarding system.

 # GitRev Gamification System

 GitRev is a comprehensive gamification system designed to enhance the GitHub UI dashboard and user experience.
 It integrates a GitHub app, GitHub authentication, a Chrome extension, a MongoDB database, a Gamification server, and a FastAPI application to provide an engaging and interactive environment for GitHub users.